n8n-io/n8n-docs/docs/integrations/builtin/credentials/eventbrite.md

 ## Supported authentication methods

-- API Private Key
+- API private key
 - OAuth2

 ## Related resources

 Refer to [Eventbrite's API documentation](https://www.eventbrite.com/platform/api){:target=_blank .external-link} for more information about the service.

-## Using API Private Key
+## Using API private key

 To configure this credential, you'll need:

-- A **Private Key**

-Refer to the [Eventbrite API Authentication Get a Private Token documentation](https://www.eventbrite.com/platform/api#/introduction/authentication/1.-get-a-private-token){:target=_blank .external-link} for detailed steps to generate a Private Token.
+- A **Private Key**: Refer to the [Eventbrite API Authentication Get a Private Token documentation](https://www.eventbrite.com/platform/api#/introduction/authentication/1.-get-a-private-token){:target=_blank .external-link} for detailed steps to generate a Private Token.
 Use this private token as the **Private Key** in the n8n credential.

 ## Using OAuth2